 The tenant disputed the allegation pertaining to rent arrears pointing out that the landlord's statement did not include the free month's rent or the rent reduction to \$1300/month.
-The tenant also produced a notice of termination from the landlord dated October 28, 2002 stating that four months of rent are due in the amount of \$3600.
+The tenant also produced a notice from the landlord demanding rent for August, September and October in the amount of \$2700 and a notice of termination from the landlord stating that five months of rent are due in the amount of \$4500.

 The rental officer walked through the residential complex but did not enter the premises of the tenant.
-The condition of the common areas of the building is accurately represented by the testimony of the tenant.
+The condition of the common areas of the building is accurately represented by the photographic evidence submitted by the tenant.
 I also noted significant construction activity in a number of apartments which created a significant amount of noise.

 Section 59 of the Residential Tenancies Act permits a rental officer to terminate a tenancy agreement where a landlord requires possession in order to make extensive repairs which require vacant possession.
 The renovations of this complex clearly fall into that category.
 Instead of making application to terminate the existing tenancy agreements, the landlord elected to allow tenants to maintain possession during the renovation work.
-Just how the landlord planned to undertake the work to the apartments still occupied is unclear.
-Had the work on the tenant's premises and residential complex been completed in a reasonable period of time, the compensation of one month's rent would have most likely been deemed reasonable.
-However, the work on the tenant's premises and the remainder of the complex is still ongoing five months later.
+Just how the landlord planned to undertake the work to the apartments still occupied is unclear, but the tenant expected that work on his apartment would be completed during the month of his planned absence and made this known to the landlord.
+Had the work on the tenant's premises been completed during that period, the compensation of one month's rent would have most likely been deemed reasonable, even if the remaining work on the common areas was not completed for another month or so.
+However, the work on the tenant's premises is still unfinished and work on the remainder of the complex is still ongoing five months later.
 In my opinion, the landlord has breached the tenancy agreement by disturbing the tenant's quiet enjoyment of the premises and residential complex and compensation is a reasonable remedy.

 The landlord's position that there is no tenancy agreement is without basis.
 The tenant is in possession and the tenancy agreement has not been terminated in accordance with the Act.
 The notice of rent increase dated June 1, 2002 appears to be in order and clearly indicates a rent of \$1300/month for current tenants, effective September 1, 2002.
-The notice of termination appears to calculate rent for August onward at \$900/month but there is no evidence that the landlord rescinded the June 1, 2002 notice of rent increase.
+The demand notice for rent and the notice of termination appear to calculate rent for August onward at \$900/month but there is no evidence that the landlord rescinded the June 1, 2002 notice of rent increase.
 The landlord explained the notices as part of "negotiations".
-Notwithstanding any consideration of rent abatement, I find the rent owing to be \$5231.78, including rent for December which has now come due.
+Notwithstanding any consideration of rent abatement, I find the rent owing to be \$6161.55, including rent for December which has now come due.
 No interest has been calculated from December 1, 2002 and the interest calculations of the landlord have been adjusted to conform with the Residential Tenancies Act.

 July rent \$900.00

-Payment - rent (900.00)
+credit for renovations (900.00)

 August rent 900.00

-credit for renovations (900.00)
+interest - August 1.61

 September rent 1300.00

-interest - September 2.24
+interest - September 7.72

 October rent 1300.00

-interest - October 9.12
+interest - October 18.53

 November rent 1300.00

-interest - November 20.42
+interest - November 33.69

 December rent 1300.00

-TOTAL \$5231.78
+TOTAL \$6161.55